vs49688/RAFTools/README.md

 A viewing/extraction toolkit for League of Legends RAF files.

+### NOTICE

+League of Legends has not used RAF files for some time now and as such, RAFTools is in maintenance mode.
+It will not receive any new feature development or bug fixes.

+Please use https://github.com/Crauzer/Obsidian to handle the new format.

 ### Features
  * Automated mounting of RAF files (See the filesystem as LoL does)
  * Manual "patch" mounting